dougeby/IntuneDocs/intune/device-profiles.md

 This topic provides an overview of the different profiles you can create for your devices.
 Use these profiles to allow and or prevent some features on the devices.

 ## Before you begin
-To see the available features, open the [Azure portal](https://portal.azure.com), and open your InTune resource.
+To see the available features, open the [Azure portal](https://portal.azure.com), and open your Intune resource.

 **Device configuration** includes the following options: